 In support of the above popular argument in favour of the supposed beneficial nature of added second-order distortion is the popular myth is that this distortion does not produce intermodulation effects, which manifests itself as a blending of the instruments and a loss of transparency and dynamic range.
 This myth is supported by classic texts on the subject.
 In the 1960's, when I was experimenting with single-ended amplifiers, I noticed that as the bass drum sounded, the cymbal sound was distorted, in accordance with the second-order harmonic distortion function.
 As a tube conducts more current, its transconductance (or amplification) increases, and as current decreases, the transconductance falls.
 The bass signal was varying the tube current over a wide range, thus subjecting the cymbal signal to varying amplification, or modulation of the gain.
 This is a situation where one instrument modulates, or distorts, the sound of another instrument.
 To my mind, this sounds a lot like `intermodulation distortion' which, I suggest is exactly what it is.
 Consider the possibility that the first classic text author who wrote on this subject got the math right, but didn't understand the application, and that other authors simply repeated the error, assuming the original article to be correct.
 I have found examples of this type of propagation of incorrect information throughout my study of audio electronics.
 This has taught me not to blindly accept what I read (or am told), but to conduct my own experiments, and to do original thinking to find out what seems to be the real truth.
 My finding here is that second-order distortion causes modulation effects, which causes loss of transparency and loss of dynamic range.
-There is no substitute for the truth that no distortion is best.

 An infinite variety of pushpull circuits appear in commercial and specialist amplifiers, and these vary primarily as to which of the myriad of possible flaws have been chosen by the designers, all of whom have been completely ignorant of the ultimate truth in pushpull design.This is not surprising in light of the fact that there is no publication outlining the ideal amplifier, so designers have no idea of the correct goal of their work - and this is assuming natural sound quality is the goal.
 The goal is usually profit, which means the amplifier must only sound `good enough' in relation to the competition, and this is subject to the entirely arbitrary results obtained with the flawed speakers available.
 Most designers are happy if the amplifier is electrically stable, and produces good sine waves (a pure tone of one frequency) into a large power resistor.
 The problem with this type of testing is that music is vastly more complicated that a single pure tone.
 Music consists of many energy transients, which can be mathematically broken down into spectra of simultaneously occurring sine waves at thousands of frequencies.
 What happens to the musical information as it passes through the loudspeaker must be understood in order to optimize the sound quality, but this has not been done correctly.